GWC-DCMB/curriculum-notebooks/paper/paper.md

 # Funding

-KLS and MD received support from the NIH Training Program in Bioinformatics (T32 GM070449).
+MD and KLS received support from the NIH Training Program in Bioinformatics (T32 GM070449).
-ZL, BNW, and MD received support from the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE 1256260.
+MD, ZL, and BNW received support from the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE 1256260.
 ZL and BNW recieved support from the NIH Training Program in Genomic Science (T32-HG000040-22).